 Uses benzoic acid

 When formaldehyde is dissolved in water, it is called formalin.
-This formalin is used as a disinfectant in industries, preservative in some of the food products, funeral home etc. It is commonly used as PH adjuster and also controls the growth of microbes as a preservative.
+This formalin is used as a disinfectant in industries, preservative in some food products, funeral home etc. It is commonly used as PH adjuster and also controls the growth of microbes as a preservative.
 Benzoic acid uses in different forms are:

 - Used in food